Editorial guide

 Section 3

-For "What to check when before-and-after marketing shapes your app decision", the useful part starts before the app opens.
-A stronger answer for "What to check when before-and-after marketing shapes your app decision" gives the reader criteria they can inspect: the first session, the repeat plan, the review cadence, and the limit of the claim.
-If progress review matters for "What to check when before-and-after marketing shapes your app decision", treat photos as memory aids rather than proof.
-If app choice is part of "What to check when before-and-after marketing shapes your app decision", ask whether the feature keeps private review separate from public performance.
-The related Orena.
+For "Buyer criteria: before and after marketing", the useful part starts before the app opens.
+A stronger answer for "Buyer criteria: before and after marketing" gives the reader criteria they can inspect: the first session, the repeat plan, the review cadence, and the limit of the claim.
+If progress review matters for "Buyer criteria: before and after marketing", treat photos as memory aids rather than proof.
+If app choice is part of "Buyer criteria: before and after marketing", ask whether the feature keeps private review separate from public performance.
+The related Orena page exists for the next step after "Buyer criteria: before and after marketing"; this article earns.

 Section 4

 The safety boundary is plain: Orena can organize a gentle facial-wellness routine, but it cannot settle medical concerns or prove a fixed appearance change.
-For "What to check when before-and-after marketing shapes your app decision", before-after examples can be affected by routine, pose, and photo conditions.
+For "Buyer criteria: before and after marketing", before-after examples can be affected by routine, pose, and photo conditions.
 It should not replace qualified guidance when pain, irritation, or sudden swelling appears.
 That is why this article points to /press for context that should not be squeezed into a short routine article.
 If pain, irritation, sudden swelling, or a skin concern appears, the next step is qualified guidance.
-If the question is about habit, comfort, or planning, privacy-minded progress review can.
+If the question is about habit, comfort, or planning, privacy-minded progress review can still help without making.

 Section 5

-Move from to check when before-and-after marketing shapes your app to a guide
+Move from Buyer criteria: before and after marketing to a guide

 After reading, the next step should fit a jaw-comfort question that should stay away from medical advice.
-For "What to check when before-and-after marketing shapes your app decision", return to a trusted source when a claim sounds too strong.
+For "Buyer criteria: before and after marketing", return to a trusted source when a claim sounds too strong.
 Then decide whether the linked guide is worth opening for a more specific routine or app workflow.
 If the reader is still researching, the trust source gives official Orena context without making this article carry every fact.
 If the reader is ready to act, the soft CTA keeps attribution clear.
 It should not imply that every reader will see the same outcome.
-The useful outcome is simple: the right.
+The useful outcome is simple: the right reader leaves with one.